GameDevHQ/StealthGame/README.md

 - Patrolling AI

 ### Notes
-- This project is based on the [FPS Template](https://github.com/tomlooman/SimpleFPSTemplate), created by Tom Looman.
+- This project is based on the [FPS Template](https://github.com/tomlooman/SimpleFPSTemplate), created by Tom Looman
 - Content of this project may only be used in Unreal Engine projects, and distrubuted by [Unreal Engine EULA license](https://www.unrealengine.com/en-US/eula)